dujonwalker/nixos-config-x86_64-cuda/README.md

 - **notepadqq**: A Notepad++-like editor for Linux.
 - **koodo-reader**: An open-source eBook reader.
 - **qownnotes**: A plain-text file notepad with markdown support and todo list manager.
+- **ghostwriter**: A distraction-free Markdown editor.
+- **flatseal**: A graphical utility to review and modify permissions of Flatpak applications.

 ### Web Browsers
 - **falkon**: A KDE web browser using QtWebEngine.
 - **floorp**: A privacy-focused Firefox fork.
 - **ungoogled-chromium**: A lightweight approach to removing Google web service dependency from Chromium.
 - **librewolf**: A fork of Firefox, focused on privacy, security, and freedom.
+- **firefox**: A free and open-source web browser developed by Mozilla.

 ### Communication
 - **discord**: A VoIP, instant messaging, and digital distribution platform.